Retailing

 - Opportunities Plentiful

-- According to the U.S. Department of Labor, more than 19 million Americans are
+- According to the U.S. Department of Labor, 15.3 million Americans were

 - Change is Constant

-- As good as career opportunities in retail are, you have to be ready for
+- As good as career opportunities in retail can be, you have to be ready for

-increasingly dominant.
-Things have been changing, are changing and will
+with the economy.
+Things have changed, are changing and will

 continue to change.
 Be ready for it.